You can use a sample script to monitor operating systems in physical servers.

 - Verify that OpenSSL is at 1.0.2k-fips or above.

-- Download the sample script from cloud proxy by running the following command:
+- SSH to the physical server and download the sample script from cloud proxy by running the following command:

-wget --no-check-certificate https://<cloudproxyIp>/downloads/salt/unmanagedagent_setup_sample.shNote: Use the relevant cloud proxy IP address for <cloud-proxy> in the preceding location specified.
+wget --no-check-certificate https://<cloudproxy_ip>/downloads/salt/unmanagedagent_setup_sample.shNote: Use the relevant cloud proxy IP address for <cloudproxy_ip> in the preceding location specified.

 - Make the script executable by running the following command: